 The chapter “Code Talking” gives direct attention to code talkers’ experiences in combat.
 Not only did American Indian service members have to navigate the dangers of combat, they also had to grapple with the idea that they were fighting on behalf of a nation that had gone to great lengths to destroy their cultures and ways of living.
 The fact that many American Indian Code Talkers used elements of their culture as a source of strength demonstrates a resolve to persist despite adversity.

 In the chapter “Coming Home,” readers clearly see that service in war has long lasting effects.
-Through the testimonies of Native veterans, historical images, and other primary sources, users see that for Native Americans, returning home means going back to a place—a land, a community, a family, and a culture—that they were part of, a place to which they belong.
+Through the testimonies of Native veterans, historical images, and other primary sources, users see that for American Indians, returning home means going back to a place—a land, a community, a family, and a culture—that they were part of, a place to which they belong.

 After World War II, most American Indian Code Talkers returned to communities that were experiencing difficult economic times.
 The chapter “Survival” gives attention to the difficult realities facing many Native veterans.
 Jobs were scarce, and so were opportunities for education or job training.
 Discriminatory practices against Native Peoples negatively affected Code Talkers’ opportunities to achieve economic and social success.
 Native veterans, however, did not give up.

-Critical to the goal of transforming what is taught about Native Americans, NK360° materials highlight untold stories and include Native perspectives at the forefront.
+Critical to the goal of transforming what is taught about American Indians, NK360° materials highlight untold stories and include Native perspectives at the forefront.
 We invite you to explore the Native Words, Native Warriors resource and engage with Native voices, objects, images, and primary-source documents.
-Please spend time on the NK360° site and find additional resources for teaching and learning about Native Americans.
-There you will also find informational resources and professional development opportunities that will help you gain a deeper appreciation of the rich diversity, experiences, and perspectives of Native Americans, both in the past and today.
+Please spend time on the NK360° site and find additional resources for teaching and learning about American Indians.
+There you will also find informational resources and professional development opportunities that will help you gain a deeper appreciation of the rich diversity, experiences, and perspectives of American Indians, both in the past and today.